Frequently asked questions - Environmental performance calculation

 In cooperation with LBP Sight, W/E adviseurs conducted the ‘Materialisation reference buildings (NL)’ study for Stichting National Environmental Database, in which fully materialised reference buildings were recorded.
 This set of reference buildings was developed to conduct valid impact and monitoring studies, with a view to possible changes in the EPB.
 This set is public so that calculations can be verified and reproduced. > More about Environmental performance

-How are PV panels included in the MPG calculation?
+How are PV panels included in the EPB calculation?

 Building applications should be subject to an integral and cohesive assessment.
 That is why the Building Decree calculations need to be consistent.
 The square metres of PV panels used in the BENG calculation (energy performance) should also be included in the Environmental Performance of Buildings calculation (environmental performance).
 This means that the calculations based on which the environmental permit is granted always use the same square metres of PV panels.
 The Building and Housing Inspectorate monitors this.